History of Bolivia: 1982 to present

 In October 1982, 22 years after the end of his first term of office (1956–60), Hernán Siles Zuazo again became president.
 Severe social tension, exacerbated by economic mismanagement and weak leadership, forced him to call early elections and relinquish power a year before the end of his constitutional term.
 In the 1985 elections, the Nationalist Democratic Action Party (ADN) of Gen. Banzer won a plurality of the popular vote, followed by former President Paz Estenssoro's MNR and former Vice President Jaime Paz Zamora's Revolutionary Left Movement (MIR).
 In the congressional run-off, the MIR sided with MNR, and Paz Estenssoro was chosen for a fourth term as president.
 When he took office in 1985, he faced a staggering economic crisis.
 Economic output and exports had been declining for several years.

 Hyperinflation had reached an annual rate of 24,000%.
 Social unrest, chronic strikes, and unchecked drug trafficking were widespread.
 In 4 years, Paz Estenssoro's administration achieved economic and social stability.
 The military stayed out of politics, and all major political parties publicly and institutionally committed themselves to democracy.
 Human rights violations, which badly tainted some governments earlier in the decade, were no longer a problem.
 However, his remarkable accomplishments were not won without sacrifice.
 The collapse of tin prices in October 1985, coming just as the government was moving to reassert its control of the mismanaged state mining enterprise, forced the government to lay off over 20,000 miners.
 Although the MNR list headed by Gonzalo Sánchez de Lozada finished first in the 1989 elections, no candidate received a majority of popular votes and so in accordance with the constitution, a congressional vote determined who would be president.
-The Patriotic Accord (AP) coalition between Gen. Banzer's ADN and Jaime Paz Zamora's MIR, the second- and third-place finishers, respectively, won out.
+The Patriotic Accord (AP) coalition between General Banzer's ADN and Jaime Paz Zamora's MIR, the second- and third-place finishers, respectively, won out.
 Paz Zamora assumed the presidency, and the MIR took half the ministries.
 Banzer's center-right ADN took control of the National Political Council (CONAP) and the other ministries.